Find the answers to your Space-A travel questions here!

 5. Can 100% disabled veterans fly Space-A?

 Yes.
-Veterans with a permanent service-connected disability rated as total can fly Space-A within the continental United States (CONUS) and to/from Hawaii Alaska, Guam, and other U.S. territories.
-They cannot fly Space-A to foreign countries.
+Veterans who are not retired from the military and have a permanent service-connected disability rated as total (and their accompanying dependents) can fly Space-A within the contiguous United States (CONUS) and to/from Hawaii Alaska, Guam, and other U.S. territories.
+They cannot fly Space-A to, from, or within foreign countries.

-Yes, surviving spouses of deceased service members/retirees can fly Space-A, but only within the continental United States.
+Yes, surviving spouses of deceased service members/retirees can fly Space-A, but only within the contiguous United States.
 They are in Category 6.

 Certain DoD civilians employees and their dependents stationed overseas are eligible to fly Space-A. Consult DoD Instruction 4515.13 Air Transportation Eligibility for details.